 The Grassy Hut

 Grassy Mountain is a horseshoe shaped peak, with a sub-summit (known locally as south Grassy) forming the southern arm of the horseshoe.
 At 1900 metres, Grassy Hut lies in the middle of the horseshoe just below the pass between Grassy and south Grassy Mountains.
 The cabin was built by the KMC in 1985, has four bunks (no foam mattresses), a bench table and seating, and a wood stove.
 Basic cooking utensils (pots, pans, cups, bowls, plates, cutlery, etc.) are stored in a plastic bin.
-There is also a two burner white gas Coleman Stove and Coleman Lantern (take spare mantels).
-You will need to bring your own white gas for the stove and lantern.
+There is also a two burner propane stove and lantern (take spare mantels).
+You will need to bring your own propane for the stove and lantern.
 There is NO water at the Grassy Cabin in either summer or winter.
 A two hectare area around the cabin is designated for non-motorized use only.